DafPhil/iota-wiki/docs/learn/about-iota/data-transfer.md

 **Payload length**

-As messages in IOTA are not allowed to exceed a size of 32kb, the message must declare the size of its payload to the node, just like you would need to report the weight of a package in advance if you want to send it with a courier.
+Messages in IOTA may not exceed a size of 32 KB.
+So, the message must declare the size of its payload to the node, just as would report the weight of a package before sending it with a courier.

 **Payload type**

-A definition of which kind of payload is contained in the message.
-The node needs to know this, as some payload types need to be handled differently than others.
+A payload type defines which kind of payload is contained in the message.
+The node needs to know this because some payload types need to be handled differently than others.

 **Nonce**

-The nonce lets the message fulfill the Proof of Work requirement.
+The nonce lets the message fulfill the Proof of Work (PoW) requirement.
 Proof of Work is mainly done locally on the device that issues the message and is a form of spam protection.
 But it can also be done by the node if the node allows this.
 That is a very useful feature as it enables very low-powered devices to issue messages (like sensors, chips, and so on).
-These sensors can send a message to a node that allows messages without pre-performed POW, and then the POW is done by the node (which is usually running on a more powerful device).
+These sensors can send a message to a node that accepts messages without pre-performed PoW, and then the node (which is usually running on a more powerful device) carries out the PoW.
 This is one of the key features of the protocol and the reason why IOTA is so suitable for the Internet of Things and data applications.
 Users who want to issue many data messages from a huge amount of extremely low-power devices only need to connect those devices to a node that allows them to do the PoW for them (which will be, in most cases, their own node).
 As the PoW requirement is extremely low, it is no problem to do this even for a large number of devices for a node.

 A side note: in the upcoming 2.0 IOTA version, this PoW requirement will become adaptive and is planned to be completely removed for times of normal network loads.
 Read more about IOTA 2.0 [here](https://blog.iota.org/path-towards-full-decentralization-with-iota-2-0/).